 What You Can Do About Your Rotator Cuff Injury?

 Before we go into the good stuff I feel obliged to put in the usual disclaimer.
-Obviously the best thing to do is come and see us at Brighton Sports Therapy.
+Obviously the best thing to do is come and see us at Swindon Sports Therapy.
 We can assess what works and what doesn’t for you.
 With our treatment we can work out what is the most effective combination of treatment and exercises specifically for you.

 Now of course I would say this because I own an injury clinic that specialises in injury treatment.
 But there’s a very good literature review to say the best way forwards for impingement (you can read that as rotator cuff injury) is a combination of exercise and hands on treatment (manual therapy).
 You can read the abstract here.